Last updated: January 6, 2022

-Seller’s liability in connection with the transport of goods shall at all times be limited by applicable conventions and laws, including but not limited to: (i) for road carriage, in accordance with the CMR Convention, (ii) for road carriage in the United Kingdom, in accordance with the RHA, (iii) for road carriage in the United States, in accordance with Title 49 of the Code of Federal Regulations and the Carrier’s posted liability per freight class, (iv) for rail transportation, the International Convention on Carriage of Goods by Rail – CIM (iii) for sea carriage not involving the United States as origin, destination or a stopping place, in accordance with the Hague-Visby Rules, (iv) for sea carriage involving the United States as origin, destination or a stopping place, the U.S. Carriage of Goods by Sea Act, and (vii) for air carriage in accordance with the Montreal Convention.
-Such liability limits shall apply irrespective of whether such international conventions apply mandatorily or not and of whether the transportation is international or domestic.
+Seller’s liability in connection with the transport of goods shall at all times be limited by applicable conventions and laws, including but not limited to: (i) for road carriage in mainland European Union, in accordance with the CMR Convention, (ii) for road carriage in the United Kingdom, in accordance with the RHA, (iii) for road carriage in the United States, in accordance with Title 49 of the Code of Federal Regulations and the Carrier’s posted liability per freight class, (iv) for rail transportation, the International Convention on Carriage of Goods by Rail – CIM (v) for sea carriage not involving the United States as origin, destination or a stopping place, in accordance with the Hague-Visby Rules, (vi) for sea carriage involving the United States as origin, destination or a stopping place, the U.S. Carriage of Goods by Sea Act, and (vii) for air carriage in accordance with the Montreal Convention.
+Such liability limits shall apply irrespective of whether such international conventions apply mandatorily or not and irrespective of whether the transportation is international or domestic.
 All other liability shall be determined according to local law and custom.

 When the mode of transport during which an incident took place cannot be determined, or when the loss or damage of goods derived from services other than transportation, or when for any reason that limitations of the preceding paragraph are not applicable, the Seller’s liability shall be limited to 8.33 SDR/kilogram, or 0.50 USD/lb for within the US, of gross weight lost or damaged.

 8. Customs Clearance and Import and Export Documents